 instead of putting that person through a standardized, timed test

-module where test taking abilities are mostly tested instead of true
+module where test taking abilities are evaluated in reality instead of

 I was tested on my Excel skills numerous times on standardized